 The virion RNA is infectious and serves as both genome and viral messenger RNA.
 The whole genome is translated into a non-structural polyprotein which is processed by host and viral proteases.
 Structural polyprotein is expressed through a subgenomic mRNA.

 In alphaviruses, RdRp is expressed by suppression of termination at the end of 10% of nsP polyproteins.
+Moreover a ribosomal frameshifting in the 6K region induces the translation of the TF protein in alphaviruses.

 - Attachement of the viral E glycoprotein to host receptors mediates clathrin-mediated endocytosis of virus into the host cell.